joef551/camel-cql/readme.md

 <u>pagingState</u>

 The **pagingState** boolean property sets whether to use the [paging state](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/PagingState.html) to fetch results.
 If set to true, this will cause the next execution of this SELECT statement to fetch results from a given page, rather than restarting from the beginning.
-When pagingState is set to true, the CQL endpoint returns the current paging state as a String object via the out message's "metis.cql.paging.state" header.
-A subsequent invocation of the SELECT method then specifies the current paging state via the in message's "metis.cql.paging.state" header.
+When pagingState is set to true, the CQL endpoint returns the current paging state as a String object via the out message's "**metis.cql.paging.state**" header.
+A subsequent invocation of the SELECT method then specifies the current paging state via the in message's "**metis.cql.paging.state**" header.
 The CQLStmnt is stateless, thus it is upto the calling application/route to maintain this state information across multiple invocations of the CQLStmnt.

 <u>tracing</u>